Khanguye/kickstarter-analysis/README.md

 1. Data analysis of the Category “Theater” based on date

-Data Limition: The Data were included funding campaigns from countries around the world from 2009 to 2017.
-The successfull pledged campaigns was not distrubuted evenly among regions and years.
-If we just focus on May and June the most sucessfull plegded numbers, we can see all countries and years data are not evenly distributes.
-United States and Great Britain are two most countries have successful pledged outcome.
+Limitation: The uneven distribution data of May and June when comparing the successful ledged from country to country.
+The most successful legdged data of May and June belongs to United States and Great Britain.
+This is very difficult to analyze the successful ledged campaigns for other countries because the data is very minimal for the countries out of United States and Great Britain.

 ![Outcomes Based on Region](/SuccessfulPledgedByRegionAndYear.png)